Support

 The reimbursement of internship costs will be borne by the MSCA grant.
 To do so, the Hosting Company will have to become an Associated partner to the running MSCA project.
 The Project Coordinator should contact the European Research & Executive Agency’s Project Officer to proceed with this amendment of the grant agreement.

-8. If you are a researcher from ERC
+8. Talents from ERC

 8.1 Can I apply for InnoNext?